 The major risk of excess B2 is liver damage.
 Be that as it may, too much riboflavin (riboflavin toxicity) is rare, as you would have to eat impossibly large amounts of food to overdose on this vitamin naturally.
 While you could get excess riboflavin from supplements in oral or injected form, that’s rare, too, since your body doesn’t store the vitamin.

 What vegetables have vitamin B2?

 Although the main sources of this vitamin are meat and other animal products, like eggs and milk, there are various vegetables that contain this essential nutrient.
-Vitamin B2 foods that are perfect for vegans include kidney beans, asparagus, spinach, artichokes, and tomatoes.
+Vitamin B2 foods that are perfect for vegans and vegetarians include spinach, tomatoes, kidney beans, asparagus, and artichokes.